 William Bramley Lowe and no. 179 - by Mike Booth

 I remember very little about my grandfather, William Bramley

-he died when I was two years old; My full name is Michael
+Lowe, as he died when I was two years old; My full name is

-Before moving to No. 179 Buxton after the war they
+Before moving to No. 179 Buxton they lived in St Lesmo Road

-above there was an older son, Brian Ashworth Lowe, who, by
+mentioned above there was an older son, Brian Ashworth Lowe,

 satellite TV broadcast in 1962.